 - understand the mechanisms of ageing in higher organisms;

-- understand the concepts of several theories explaining the cause of ageing;
+- define and understand the concepts of several theories explaining the cause of ageing;

 - explain how energy metabolism and respiratory function changes during ageing, and how this may be related to well-being and performance;